smolcodes/UEB-Quick-Reference/src/strongwordsigns/child.md

 description: 'ch child'
 order: 1
 tags:
-  ['strong word sign', 'strong group signs']
+  ['strong word sign', 'strong group sign']
 ---

 This symbol is both a strong wordsign and a strong group sign.
 As a strong wod sign, it represents the word **child**, as a strong groupsign it represents the letters **ch**